Innovation Challenges

 Agri-tech, Wholesale Trade

-Uses of Sugarcane By-products
+Alternative Uses of Sugarcane By-Products

 PT.
 Sukses Mantap Sejahtera (SMS) operates a sugarcane plantation of approximately 6,000 hectares and a sugar mill that processes more than 350,000 metric tons of sugarcane annually.